-Alfred was recognized as a winner in the Core77 Student: Strategy and Research category in 2020.
+Alfred was recognized as the Core77 Student: Strategy and Research, Winner in 2020.
 Please find more on the project here.

 It was also IDEA 2020 finalist in the Student Designs category.

 Envisioning a new business that meets the needs, wants and desires of residential consumers in North America, with automation and robotics based solutions and sustainable competitive advantages in 2030.

 By 2030, all baby boomers will be of age 65 and older

 Source: The U.S. Census Bureau’s 2017 National Population Projections.